observablehq/inputs/README.md

 * *valueof* - a function to return the value of the given element in *data*.
 * *value* - the initial value, an array if multiple choice is allowed; defaults to null (no selection).
 * *width* - the width of the input (not including the label).
+* *disabled* - whether input is disabled, or the disabled values; defaults to false.

 <a name="Range" href="#Range">#</a> <b>Range</b>([<i>min</i>, <i>max</i>] = [0, 1], <i>options</i>) · [Source](./src/range.js)